JACK-COM/prisma-python/PRE_SETUP.md

 # Before you start

 The following instructions should prepare you to get started with this project for the first time.
 You only need to performe them once.
+I promise it is faster than it looks.

+At a high level, you will need to take these steps:

+1. Install `uv` globally for working with [dependencies](./README.md#dependencies).
+2. Create a database with your preferred provider.
+Prisma supports the popular ones (`postgres`, `mongo`, and `sqlite`)
+3. Configure your `.env` file with a path to the new database.
+The postgres format is described below; visit the [Prisma docs](https://www.prisma.io/) to get the syntax for other providers.
+4. (Optional) modify the `schema.prisma` file with your data models/table definitions.

+Once you have your database and `.env` file configured, and have installed `uv`, you can continue with the steps below.

 The first two steps can be performed in any order, since they are independent of each other.

 ## Table of Contents